 -Bryan D Norman, LCSW

-Numinous Counseling and Wellness, LLC stands in solidarity with reproductive rights, the BIPOC community, and the LGBTQIAP community.
+Numinous Counseling and Wellness, LLC stands in solidarity with reproductive rights and body autonomy, the BIPOC community, and the LGBTQIAP community.
 We embrace difference, diversity, and intersectionality.
 We do not tolerate discrimination or bigotry in this practice.